Advice > Product management

 Note that the process at AWS follows similar steps.

-If you are interviewing for a product leadership position (VP, Director, Group PM), learn more about the process and how to prepare here.
+If you are interviewing for a product leadership position (VP, Director, Group PM), learn more about the process and how to prepare by checking out our product leader interview guide.

 Let's take a look at each step in more detail.